RomenKost/thingsboard.github.io/docs/trendz/ai-assistance-prompts.md

   {% include images-gallery.html imageCollection="trendz-prompts-markdown-save" %}

 ## System prompts

+Trendz contains default system prompts that are available from installation.
+By default, for generating summaries, Trendz uses the "Trendz System Default Summary Prompt".
+Here is the list of all prompts that system uses:

 * **Trendz System Default Summary Prompt**

+  This prompt provides a high-level summary of current performance trends, customer satisfaction, and noteworthy changes.
+  It is designed to give the snapshot of the business situation with clear and concise insights.

 * **Trendz System Data Analysis Prompt**

+  This prompt is focused on analyzing datasets, uncovering trends, and providing actionable insights for decision-making.
+  It leverages statistical methods and data visualization tools to identify key patterns and outliers.

 * **Trendz System Data Quality Review Prompt**

+  Aimed at reviewing datasets for data quality, this prompt highlights inconsistencies, outliers, and other anomalies that could affect the accuracy of analysis.
+It includes methods like data profiling and statistical tests to assess data integrity.

 * **Trendz System Positive Performance Prompt**

+  This prompt focuses on identifying areas of strong performance and growth opportunities.
+It analyzes positive trends and provides recommendations to leverage these successes for further business achievements.

 * **Trendz System Short Summary Prompt**

+  This prompt is designed to create a concise 3-10 word summary of key points from the data.
+It generates a meaningful name or headline that encapsulates the essence of the dataset without further elaboration.

 ## Best practices

+Creating effective prompts is key to getting accurate and meaningful responses from Large Language Models (LLMs).
+Here are some essential best practices:

+1. **Be Clear and Specific**
+  Ensure your prompt is clear and specific to avoid vague or ambiguous responses.
+The more detail you provide, the better the model can understand and respond accurately.

+2. **Use Natural Language**
+  Write prompts as you would speak to another person.
+This helps the model interpret your request and generate a natural-sounding response.

+3. **Leverage Markdown for Structure**
+  Use Markdown formatting to organize and structure your prompt.
+For example:

+  - Use **bold** for emphasis
+  - Use *italics* for subtle hints or notes
+  - Include headers for clear topic segmentation

+  This not only helps the model interpret your request more effectively but also makes your prompt more readable.

+4. **Keep Prompts Concise**
+  While detail is important, keep your prompts concise.
+Too much information can overwhelm the model, leading to less focused responses.

+5. **Test and Refine**
+  Prompt creation is an iterative process.
+Test your prompts, review the responses, and refine them to improve accuracy and relevance.

+By following these practices, you can create effective prompts that lead to better results from LLMs.

+## Next Steps

+{% assign currentGuide = "AiAssistant" %}{% include templates/trndz-guides-banner.md %}